rahulunlimited/sqlserverdocker/01_DockerLabs.md

 # Docker Labs
 The exercises in this Lab works with the custom SQL Server images created.
 The custom images contain AdventureWorks database already copied in.
 There are 2 images available on the [Docker Hub](https://hub.docker.com/r/rahulunlimited/sqlserver/tags) page:
 - 2017-awauto : Image with AdventureWorks database already available.
-Also has the backups of AdventureWorks and WideWorldImporters.
-- 2017-sampledb : Image with backups of AdventureWorks and WideWorldImporters.
+- 2017-sampledb : Image with backups of AdventureWorks.
 The backups needs to be restored after the container is created.

 ### Start Docker Container